sheffield-bioinformatics-core/data-formatting/slides.md

 - ***Never work directly on the raw data***
 - Hard to reverse all the manual steps performed and invites errors
-- Store the data somewhere safe
+- Store the original data somewhere safe
     + see later

 ---